Xoraurea/tpp-executive/documentation/executive/README.md

 ## Executive.functions

-[Executive.functions](documentation/executive/functions.md) contains several child functions for handling interoperation with the game's internal functions and mod code.
+[Executive.functions](functions.md) contains several child functions for handling interoperation with the game's internal functions and mod code.
+These allow mods to hook onto game functions or replace the functionality of game functions.

+### Children

+- `registerReplacement(funcName, newFunc)` – Replace a game function.
+- `registerPreHook(funcName, hook)` – Hook a function before it executes.
+- `registerPostHook(funcName, hook)` – Hook a function after it executes.
+- `deregisterPreHook(funcName, hookId)` – Deregister a previously registered pre-hook.
+- `deregisterPostHook(funcName, hookId)` – Deregister a previously registered post-hook.
+- `getOriginalFunction(funcName)` – Get the original definition of a game function.

 ## Executive.styles

-`Executive.styles` exposes two child functions to allow new stylesheets to be registered with the game.
+[Executive.styles](styles.md) exposes two child functions to allow new stylesheets to be registered with the game.
 In addition, the `registeredStyles` property contains an array with every registered style.

-Priority of stylesheets is dependent upon the order in which they are loaded – the last loaded stylesheet technically holds precedence over those loaded before, but *not* over the game's default stylesheet, which is always considered last.
-Mod developers are, however, advised not to rely upon this behaviour and design their mods to avoid conflicts between class names for added elements.
+Priority of stylesheets added is dependent upon the order in which they are loaded – the last loaded stylesheet technically holds precedence over those loaded before, but *not* over the game's default stylesheet, which is always considered last.
+Mod developers are, however, advised not to rely upon this behaviour and to instead design their mods to avoid conflicts between CSS classes for added elements.

-### registerStyle(stylePath : string)
+### Children

-`registerStyle` adds a DOM element linking to a given stylesheet to the game's element tree, thus applying the style for the game.
-The path passed to `registerStyle` is interpreted as *relative to the directory of the file containing the caller function*.
-As an example, if `example-mod/common/funcs.js` called `registerStyle` with a `stylePath` of `styles/main.css`, the resulting DOM element would link to the stylesheet stored at `example-mod/common/styles/main.css`.

-- `stylePath` : string – The relative path pointing to the stylesheet to be loaded.

-### registerThemeAwareStyle(lightStylePath : string, darkStylePath : string)

-`registerThemeAwareStyle` adds a DOM element to the game referencing one of two stylesheets, depending upon the current game theme selected by the user.
-If the user changes themes while playing, the currently loaded stylesheet will swap to the other given when the function was called.

-The paths passed to `registerThemeAwareStyle` are interpreted as *relative to the directory of the file containing the caller function*.
-As an example, if `example-mod/common/funcs.js` called `registerThemeAwareStyle` with a `lightStylePath` of `styles/light.css`, the resulting DOM element would link to the stylesheet stored at `example-mod/common/styles/light.css`.

-- `lightStylePath` : string – The relative path pointing to the stylesheet to be used when light mode is enabled.
-- `darkStylePath` : string – The relative path pointing to the stylesheet to be used when dark mode is enabled.
+- `registerStyle(stylePath)` – Register a stylesheet at the given path to be used in both light and dark mode.

-### registeredStyles

-`registeredStyles` is an array of currently registered mod stylesheets, largely intended for internal use.
-Each entry is an object with the following properties.
-For non-theme-aware styles, the `light` and `dark` properties are always equal.

-- `light` : string – The absolute path to the light mode version of the stylesheet.
-- `dark` : string – The absolute path to the dark mode version of the stylesheet.
-- `element` : Element – The DOM `<link>` element implementing the stylesheet in the game.
+- `registerThemeAwareStyle(lightStylePath, darkStylePath)` – Register a pair of stylesheets to be used depending on whether the game is in light or dark mode.
+- `registeredStyles` – A list of objects containing currently registered stylesheets.

 ## Executive.mods

-`Executive.mods` catalogues currently loaded mods.
+`Executive.mods` catalogues currently loaded mods, while implementing additional mod-relative functions relating to save data and file paths.

 - `Executive.mods.count` : number – Describes the number of mods loaded during the game's initialisation.
 - `Executive.mods.loaded` : *ModObject* – An array containing every mod loaded.